 A home is likely to be the most expensive purchase you’ll ever make in your life.
 But talk to any first time buyer and they’ll tell you it’s the best money they’ve ever spent.
 Just walking through your own front door for the first time is worth its weight in gold.
 But getting to that point can be rather daunting.
 With so many things to think about and third parties to deal with, it can be a difficult process.
 So we’ll make it easier.
-Here are the 5 simple steps to buying your first home.
-Ready?
-Let’s go.
+Here are five simple steps to buying your first home.

 Step 1: Get a hold of your latest credit score and credit report

 Sadly, there aren’t many of us that can afford to walk straight into a bank and withdraw a gargantuan bundle of cash big enough to purchase an entire house outright.
 So the majority of us need a mortgage.
 And to get the best (most affordable) mortgage at the best rate, you’ll need a good credit score.
 The best mortgage could be worth thousands to you.
 Tens of thousands in fact, so it’s pretty important you’re on top of your credit score.
 In all seriousness, it could mean the difference between getting your house and not getting it.
 If your credit score is 99, happy days.
 If it’s in single figures, you’ll need to do something about it.
 Seriously.

 Step 2: Get an agreement in principle from a lender EARLY